 Visit the Famous Yak Cheese Factory in Kyanjin Gompa

-Upon reaching the Kyanjin Gompa you will have a visit to the famous yak cheese factory in the Langtang region.
-It’s a small traditional factory were local villagers produce the yak cheese, butter, and other dairy products using age-old methods passed down through generations.
+Kyanjin Gompa is a famous place in the Langtang Valley and a major highlight of the trek.
+You can visit the well-known yak cheese factory in the village.
+This small traditional factory is run by local villagers who produce yak cheese, butter, and other dairy products using age-old methods that have been passed down through generations.

 You can observe the entire cheese-making process, from milking the yaks to pressing and aging the cheese, giving a rare glimpse into local craftsmanship.
 You can also taste the cheese which is unique culinary treat that cannot be found anywhere else.